In Flames: Soundtrack to Your Escape (2004–2005)

 In 2003, In Flames recorded their seventh studio album, Soundtrack to Your Escape, and released it in 2004.
-Like with Reroute to Remain, the majority of the album was recorded in a house that the band rented in Denmark, with the drums recorded in Dug-Out Studio.
-This album was also produced by Bergstrand.
-Soundtrack to Your Escape increased the band's popularity considerably, selling 100,000 copies in the United States and yielding a No. 2 single on the Swedish charts with The Quiet Place.
+Most of the album was recorded in the house that the band rented in Denmark, with the drums recorded in Dug-Out Studio.
+This album was produced by Bergstrand.
+Soundtrack to Your Escape increased the band's popularity, selling 100,000 copies in the United States and yielding a No. 2 single on the Swedish charts with The Quiet Place.
 Four music videos were filmed: "The Quiet Place", "My Sweet Shadow", "F(r)iend" and "A Touch of Red", all of which were directed by Patric Ullaeus.
-The ensuing world tour saw the band make their first trip to Australia, where they played to mostly sold-out crowds.
+The ensuing world tour included the band's first trip to Australia, where they played to mostly sold-out crowds.
 Afterward, In Flames toured with Judas Priest, Mötley Crüe, and Motörhead.
-In Flames was also featured on the main stage at Ozzfest 2005.
+In Flames was featured on the main stage at Ozzfest 2005.

 Come Clarity (2006–2007)

 In 2005, In Flames recorded and self-produced their eighth studio album, Come Clarity, in Dug-Out studio.
 That same year, In Flames released Used and Abused: In Live We Trust, a box set consisting of material filmed and recorded throughout various live performances during 2004.
 The DVD was filmed, edited and directed by Ullaeus.
-Also in 2005, In Flames decided to sign with an additional record label, Ferret Music, so future releases could have better distribution in North America.
+Also in 2005, In Flames signed with an additional record label, Ferret Music, so future releases could have better distribution in North America.
 In 2006, Come Clarity was released in North America through Ferret Music and elsewhere through Nuclear Blast.
 It became the band's first No. 1 album on the Swedish charts.
-A bonus DVD of In Flames playing all the songs in a rehearsal studio was also released.
+A bonus DVD of In Flames playing all the songs in a rehearsal studio was released.
 Ullaeus directed their music video for "Take This Life".
 That same year, In Flames toured with Sepultura, co-headlined a U.S. tour with Lacuna Coil, joined The Unholy Alliance Tour, was one of the headliners on the Sounds of the Underground tour, and played on the main stage at Download Festival.
 In 2007, the band played in Dubai for the annual Dubai Desert Rock Festival.
-In Flames also played at Bloodstock Open Air festival in August 2007.
+In Flames played at Bloodstock Open Air festival in August 2007.
+They played Wacken Open Air that month.